A wire, 20m long is heated from a temperature of 5°C ...

 Correct answer is C

-Which of the following is a fundamental unit? ...
+Which of the following methods CANNOT be used to produce a steel magnet?
+The ...